RyanHernandezz/Vtuber/TECHNICAL_DOC.md

 ## 6. Advanced Tracking Configuration

-All commercial-grade tracking features are configurable in `config.py`:
+All advanced tracking features are configurable in `config.py`:

 ### Master Toggle
 ```python